Vector queries

 If it is required to maintain the order of a set of data values the data type Vector has to be used.
-The collection data type Vector represents ordered collections of any kinds of objects; the simplest and most common case of a vector is a numerical vector of numbers.
-In case the order of a query result is significant you can specify vector queries that preserve the order in a query result by returning vectors rather than the bags returned by regular select queries.
+The collection data type Vector represents ordered collections of any kinds of objects; a common case of a vector is a numerical vector of numbers.
+In case the order of a query result is significant you can specify vector queries that preserve the order in a query result by returning vectors rather than the bags returned by regular set queries.
 This is particularly important when working with numerical vectors.
 A vector query can be one of the following:

 It can be a vector construction expression that creates a new vector from other objects.